mollybeach/oracle-prediction-api/README.md

 # Oracle Prediction API

 ## Description
-Oracle Prediction API is a backend service that fetches NFL team and match data from ESPN, maps the data to event IDs, and integrates it with a blockchain oracle for resolving smart contract-based competitions
+Oracle Prediction API is a backend service that fetches NFL team and match data from ESPN, maps the data to event IDs, and integrates it with a blockchain oracle for resolving smart contract-based competitions.

 ### Features
 - Fetch real-time NFL team and event data from ESPN